 The archipelago is also recognized as a RAMSAR site.

 The park is protected under the 1998 Special Law which empowered authorities to enforce restrictions on fishing, tourism and other activities in the park.
-The law also created the multi-stakeholder Participative Management Board which includes representatives from the tourism industry, the Charles Darwin Foundation Research Sation, local guides, Galapagos fishermen, environmental groups and the government.
+The law also created the multi-stakeholder Participative Management Board which includes representatives from the tourism industry, the Charles Darwin Foundation Research Staion, local guides, Galapagos fishermen, environmental groups and the government.